-- If you click on a scam and it creates a posting on your wall, remove it by going to your Profile.
+If you click on a scam and it creates a posting on your wall, remove it by going to your profile.
 Hovering over a posting shows an arrow on the right that gives several options, including “remove post.”

 Read the Terms of Service

 The terms of service are a legally-binding contract on the users of a social media site, just as they are with software or other places where electronic agreements are used.
-These are often complex and change constantly.

 - In many cases you are agreeing that your content will be owned by the social media site.
-This is understandable, given that their site has no value without content, but it may also mean you can't use the same material elsewhere.
+Their site has no value without content, but it may also mean you may not be able to use the same material elsewhere.